notyesbut/NitroGen/README.md

 The model outputs gamepad actions.
 In KM mode, actions are mapped to WASD + mouse to provide immediate control.
 For best results, record KM demos and train a KM action head.

+If you do not know the exact process name, use `--pick-process` to select from active windows.

 ## Record KM demonstrations

 ```bash